 After all, an agent might be very productive in terms of calls answered in a day – but if they’re leaving customers feeling unhappy and dissatisfied, the overall impact on the business might be more negative than positive.

 Balancing these two goals – quickly resolving customer interactions and exceeding customer expectations – can be difficult, but with the right measurement tools in place and an adaptive approach, it is possible to improve agent productivity over time.

-Read on to understand how to optimize your contact and call centers and cultivate agent productivity.
+Read on to understand how to optimise your contact and call centres and cultivate agent productivity.

-Why is agent performance so critical for contact center productivity and business success?
+Why is agent performance so critical for contact centre productivity and business success?

-Investing in call center productivity and reducing customer effort has a positive effect on a brand’s finances as customers return to purchase more.
+Investing in call centre productivity and reducing customer effort has a positive effect on a brand’s finances as customers return to purchase more.

-Call center agents make or break customer experiences
+Call centre agents make or break customer experiences

-Call center agent productivity and performance is a large part of the customer experience puzzle.
-When we surveyed consumers, 6.2% said helpful agents made them happy in their contact center experience and 5.2% said agent empathy made a difference.
+Call centre agent productivity and performance is a large part of the customer experience puzzle.
+When we surveyed consumers, 6.2% said helpful agents made them happy in their contact centre experience and 5.2% said agent empathy made a difference.
 When considering how “productive” agents are, it is clear their approach to customer service is a key factor.
-Note that only 2.7% of customers we surveyed valued low wait times, which is usually a significant metric when measuring contact center performance.
+Note that only 2.7% of customers we surveyed valued low wait times, which is usually a significant metric when measuring contact centre performance.